do-community/cloud_haiku/_haikus/shubh.md

 ---

 Haiku is not like<br>
-a poem rather it is<br>
+a poem rather it is a<br>
-form of poetry
+form of poetry.